roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 ```

 ### Install the Cloud Storage Client Library for Node.js
-Go back to your SSH window and exit the app with Ctrl-C.
+Go back to your SSH window and exit the app with CTRL-C.

 While still in the root directory of your application, install the Node.js client library for Cloud Storage:
 ```